gkorpal/gkorpal.github.io/_reading/book-list.md

 <img src="/images/book6.jpg" alt="">

-The topics and books are arranged in the order I would recommend learning them.
-"Introduction to Modern Number Theory : Fundamental Problems, Ideas and Theories" ([MathOverflow](https://mathoverflow.net/a/13145/90056))
+Number Theory is a vast field of study and it is easy to feel overwhelmed.
+Therefore, I would suggest using the encylopaedia  "Introduction to Modern Number Theory : Fundamental Problems, Ideas and Theories" by Yuri I. Manin and Alexei A. Panchishkin as the guide ([MathOverflow](https://mathoverflow.net/a/13145/90056)).
+Also, those without an undergraduate in mathematics, can use the book "Number Theory in Science and Communication" by Manfred R. Schroeder as the guide.

 ## Elementary